Ranch Broccoli Salad

 Anytime I make casseroles I find myself snacking on the cooked broccoli in the mayo/sour cream/spice blend.
 Delicious!

-How to Store Keto Broccoli Salad
+How to Store Broccoli Salad

-If you have leftovers store your broccoli salad with bacon in the fridge in an airtight container.
+If you have leftovers, store your broccoli salad with bacon in the fridge in an airtight container.
 This salad will last up to three days in the refrigerator.
 Just note, that it is best when served fresh.
 The bacon softens as it sits in the refrigerator.
 You can always add in more bacon to give it that fresh taste for day two or three.

 Can I Double This Recipe